- home

 TANAKA is working to create a global standard for precious metals.

 TANAKA is the only accredited Good Delivery Referee in Japan that assesses accredited precious metal refiners to ensure the quality of globally-marketed precious metals.
-TANAKA also produces analytical reference samples for solid emission spectrometry, which serve as a global standard for the precious metal industry.

 TANAKA appointed Good Delivery Referee, demonstrating the world-class standard of its technologies

-In December 2003, TANAKA was accredited as Good Delivery Referee for gold and silver by the London Bullion Market Association (LBMA), the most prestigious trade organization of the global gold and silver market.
+In December 2003, TANAKA was accredited as Good Delivery Referee for gold and silver by London Bullion Market Association (LBMA), the most prestigious trade organization of the global gold and silver market.
+There are only five LBMA Good Delivery Referees in the world at present, and TANAKA is the only one in Japan.

 TANAKA assumes a main role in the market as an LPPM-approved Good Delivery Referee.

-In April 2009, TANAKA was appointed as a Good Delivery Referee for the London Platinum & Palladium Market (LPPM).
+In April 2009, TANAKA was appointed as a Good Delivery Referee for London Platinum & Palladium Market (LPPM).
 Since then, TANAKA has been striving to polish our analytical and assessing skills.
-There are only five LPPM Good Delivery Referees in the world at present, and TANAKA is the only one in Japan.
+There are only six LPPM Good Delivery Referees in the world at present, and TANAKA is the only one in Japan.

 Our Analytical Techniques Support Customer Confidence in TANAKA